herttaleinonen/DFSM/DFSM/data/README.md

 Raw eye-tracking data recorded with EyeLink during the visual search task.

 These files are converted from `.EDF` format and contain time-stamped eye movement events, calibration information, and experiment messages.

-ASC files include:
+The ASC files include:

 - **Calibration and validation logs**
   Information about calibration quality (e.g., average error in degrees, gain, offsets).